-UNIT IV

-SOCIAL ISSUES AND THE ENVIRONMENT
+UNIT IV SOCIAL ISSUES AND THE ENVIRONMENT

-1. Explain sustainable development and unsustainable development.(DEC 2008,09)
+1. What is sustainable development and unsustainable development?

 Sustainable development means all the natural resources must be available for present generation and future generation also.
 It is the relationship between human beings and resources they depend on for all their developmental activities.